 Home Projects - Houses are built and detailed by the Alfred State building trades students in a subdivision owned by the Educational Foundation of Alfred, Inc. These houses, valued at more than $200,000, are subsequently sold and occupied.
 Under the supervision of their instructors, tomorrow's craftspeople prove themselves by building for discerning homeowners.
-For students, it's an unmatched opportunity to put their learning into practice. (view photos) The result is that students can enter the construction industry with a real-world level of expertise that is not experienced by students who learn in more restricted, less-realistic settings.
+For students, it's an unmatched opportunity to put their learning into practice. (view photos or time-lapse video) The result is that students can enter the construction industry with a real-world level of expertise that is not experienced by students who learn in more restricted, less-realistic settings.

 Scholarships - The Foundation has been supporting student scholarships since its inception in 1946.
 Since 1993, the Foundation has funded Alfred State scholarships totaling approximately $3 million.
 The college recognizes and rewards outstanding students for their achievements in academics and vocational skills.
 Students receive scholarships for the duration of their academic careers, provided they maintain the required grade-point-average.
 Additionally, the Foundation supports college-wide retention efforts through retention scholarships.
 The Educational Foundation of Alfred, Inc. prides itself on recognizing and assisting deserving students to attain their long-term career goals through these scholarships.